86challenge/rules/rules.typ

   + *Registration*
     + #highlight[
         Drivers must register for 86~Challenge prior to the start of each event (separate from buying a ticket with the trackday organizer).
-The registration form is made available on #website 1~week before each event.
-In case of multiple submissions, the latest will be used.
+The registration form is made available on #website prior to each event.
+In case of multiple submissions, the last submission will be used.
       ]
     + #highlight[
         Late registrations may be accepted on a case-by-case basis, but a driver registering late may not change to a different class from their previous event or previous registration for the same event.